 Meaning of Good and Sufficient Cause under Section 271DA

 For Sections 271D, 271E, the exception was reasonable cause under Section 273B.
 However, the Finance Act, 2017 brought the exception to Section 271DA in its proviso only.
 The Law Lexicon defines Reasonable Cause as “as applied to human action, that which would constrain a person of average intelligence and ordinary prudence.”[vi]
 Also, the term ‘Good cause’ means a substantial reason or a legal excuse for failing to perform an act required by law.[vii]
 Also, the term sufficient means adequate or enough, in law.

 Limit on Cash Transactions is an efficient way to create a two-fold opportunity for India.
-This has created an opportunity to curb Black Money as well as help develop India as a modern economy on digital platform.
+This has created an opportunity to curb Black Money, as well as help, develop India as a modern economy on the digital platform.
 Section 269ST has provided for a way to limit the perpetrator from involving in black money transactions.
 Also, the contravention of the same cannot be easily justified either.
 To prove the presence of good and sufficient cause is more difficult than proving reasonable cause.
-The Limit on Cash Transactions can be a way out for India from the nightmare of Black money which has terrorized the Country for so long.
+The Limit on Cash Transactions can be a way out for India from the nightmare of Black money which has terrorized the country for so long.

 [iii] Hindustan Steel Ltd v State of Orissa 83 ITR 26.